-Figure 1: Location map highlighting the Lake Wells Potash Project, granted mining leases and the planned road upgrades funded by the Federal, State and Local Governments.
+Figure 1: Location map highlighting the LSOP, granted mining leases and the planned road upgrades funded by the Federal, State and Local Governments.

-The Lake Wells Potash Project is located 180 km NNE of Laverton (Figure 1) and consists of granted mining and exploration licenses covering a total of over 1,200 square kilometres.
+The LSOP is located 160 km NNE of Laverton (Figure 1) and consists of granted mining and exploration licenses covering a total of over 1,200 square kilometres.

 The project area is serviced by the well maintained Great Central Road and Lake Wells Road.
 Recent announcements from the Federal and State Governments indicate that $35m has been allocated to seal 100km of the Great Central Road from Laverton commencing in January 2019.
 The road sealing initiative by the government will improve access to the project and reduce the haulage costs to any future operation.

-In early 2017 an updated JORC compliant mineral resource was released for the LWPP as part of the Scoping Study announcement.
-The overall Indicated Resource for the LWPP is 12.7 MT of SOP, with an addition Inferred Resource of 2.1 MT, giving a total of 14.7 MT SOP as detailed in Table 1 below.
+In early 2017 a JORC compliant mineral resource was released for the LSOP as part of the Scoping Study announcement.
+The overall Indicated Resource for the LSOP in 2017 was 12.7 MT of SOP, with an addition Inferred Resource of 2.1 MT, giving a total of 14.7 Mt SOP.

-The Indicated Mineral Resource is a static estimate; it represents the volume of potentially recoverable brine that is contained within the defined aquifer.
-It takes no account of modifying factors such as the design of any bore field (or other pumping scheme), which will affect both the proportion of the Indicated Mineral Resource that is ultimately recovered and changes in grade associated with mixing between each aquifer unit, which will occur once pumping starts.
-The Southern Zone remains a data constrained Inferred Resource, though recent drilling has been completed aiming to bring this area into the Indicated category.
+The LSOP brine MRE is a static estimate; it represents the volume of recoverable brine that is contained within the defined aquifer/s.
+It does not account of modifying factors such as the design of a bore field (or another pumping scheme), which will affect both the proportion of the MRE that is recovered and changes in grade associated with mixing between each aquifer unit that is likely to occur once abstraction starts.

-The hydrogeological sequence contains hyper-saline brine which is enriched in potassium and sulphate.
-The quality of brine is broadly consistent over depth: potassium concentrations are in the order of 4,000 mg/L and SOP concentrations are in the order of 8,000 mg/L.
+The hydrogeological/lithological sequence contains hypersaline brine, which is enriched in potassium and sulphate.
+The quality of brine is broadly consistent over depth, where potassium concentrations range between 3,000 – 5,000mg/L leading to average SOP concentrations exceeding 8,000 mg/L

-Figure 3: Lake Wells Palaeo-valley 3D model the result of over 300km of passive seismic data and more than 53,000 metres of drilling.
+Figure 2: LSOP Palaeo-valley 3D model the result of over 300km of passive seismic data and more than 53,000 metres of drilling.

 Figure 4: 12km long section through the interpreted 130km length of the palaeo-river system within the LWPP tenements.

-Several brine potash explorers are targeting shallow brine resources on playa lake systems resulting in projects that extend over a very large surface area and that rely on trenches for brine abstraction.
-Australian Potash considers the LWPP to be unique in that it is the only Australian brine potash project with extensive deep aquifers suitable for exclusive bore field development.
-Industry experts agree that the development of a bore field relative to trenches for brine abstraction to be the lowest risk and lowest cost operationally, further enhancing the attractiveness of the LWPP.
+Several brine potash explorers are targeting shallow brine resources on-playa lake systems resulting in projects that extend over a very large surface area and that rely on trenches for brine abstraction.
+Australian Potash considers the LSOP to be unique in that it is the only Australian brine potash project with extensive deep aquifers suitable for exclusive bore field development.
+Industry experts agree that the development of a bore field relative to trenches for brine abstraction be the lowest risk and lowest cost operationally, further enhancing the attractiveness of the LSOP.